 |R7 – Beginning maturity||0||0|

-Corn at the beginning dent stage needs 5 inches of water to reach maturity (Table 1).
-Using the silt loam soil from above, the example field would have enough water to reach maturity and have an estimated 0.3 inches to spare if the corn is beginning to dent now (5.3 – 5.0 = 0.3 inches).
+From the table, corn at the beginning dent stage needs 5 inches of water to reach maturity.
+Using the silt loam soil from above, the example field would have enough water to reach maturity and have an estimated 0.3 inches to spare if the corn is beginning to dent (5.3 – 5.0 = 0.3 inches).
 The loamy sand, at field capacity, would have 2.6 inches available above the 40% (60% depletion) level.
 This field would need an additional 2.4 inches of water to reach maturity.